drchase55/NNU_nih_python_jrc/Submodule 0/Submodule_0_Tutorial_5_ManagingGit.md

 - Scientific research relies on reproducibility—other researchers should be able to replicate results.
 - Keeping a clear history of data versions, updates, and methodology changes ensures that future researchers can trust and understand the dataset.
 - Many funding agencies and journals now require data provenance tracking, which Git provides naturally.

+How Git Supports Automated and Long-Term Data Tracking Now that we understand why research labs need version control, let's set up Git to support long-term data collection.

+## Step 1 Setting Up Git for a Research Lab Project
+1️⃣ Create a Dedicated Data Repository on GitHub

+Example: long-term-ecology-data

+This repository will store all datasets, metadata, and analysis scripts in one place.

+2️⃣ Clone the Repository to a Local Computer